wimsio/universities/README.md

 This repository is for source code from students and developers of different universities under the catalyst project : Onboard Tertiary IT Students targeting 16 universities Globally : 1300148

+## A: Catalyst Project and Coxygen Global links

 The Catalyst Proposal links:

 https://cardano.ideascale.com/c/cardano/idea/130455